guhaiqiao/LMC/README.md

 # Replication Package for 'Self-Admitted Library Migrations in Java, JavaScript, and Python Packaging Ecosystems: A Comparative Study'

 This is the replication package for our SANER 2023 paper *Self-Admitted Library Migrations in Java, JavaScript, and Python Packaging Ecosystems: A Comparative Study*.
 It can be used to replicate all four research questions in the paper using our preprocessed and manually labeled data.
-The replication package have been permanently archived at XXXX.
+The replication package have been permanently archived at https://zenodo.org/record/7524377.

 ## Introduction